-In this work we present an effective procedure to prove the existence, determine the number and locate periodic orbits of dynamical systems of both discrete and continuous nature.
-This procedure is explained in detail in the next sections.
-As we will see, one of the main features of this procedure is the use of the Poincaré-Miranda theorem (PMT for short).
-We believe that one of the advantages of using PMT for finding fixed points of a given function is that only the signs of the components of it have to be controlled on some suitable sets, which is straightforward in the case that either the equations are polynomial or the problem can be polynomialized (see for instance the proof of Theorem 6 in Section 5).
+theorem (PMT for short).
+We believe that one of the advantages of using PMT for finding fixed points of a given function is that only the signs of its components have to be controlled on some suitable sets, which is straightforward in the case that either the equations are polynomial or the problem can be polynomialized (see for instance the proof of Theorem 5.1 in Section 5).
 Recall that the use of Sturm sequences for polynomials in $\mathbb{Q}[x]$ allows to control their signs on intervals with rational endpoints ([32]).